mpolimeno/sdsu-sage-tutorial-git/about.rst

 All of this website's source code can be downloaded from the project's `bitbucket <https://bitbucket.org/ayeq123/sdsu-sage-tutorial/>`_.
 There you will find a complete copy of the source code for generating this website.
 To build the site from its source, the reader will need to install the `Sphinx Documentation <http://sphinx.poco.org>`_, which is written in the `Python Programming Language <http://www.python.org>`_.
 We are excited to see any changes that you make so please let `us <monarres@rohan.sdsu.edu>`_ know of any new material that you  add.
 We want for this tutorial to be as comprehensive as possible and any assistance toward this goal is welcomed.

-The content of the this tutorial has be written using `reStructured Text <http://sphinx.pocoo.org/rest.html>`_, which is processed by `Sphinx <http://sphinx.pocoo.org/>`_ to produce the HTML and PDF output.
+The content of this tutorial has be written using `reStructured Text <http://sphinx.pocoo.org/rest.html>`_, which is processed by `Sphinx <http://sphinx.pocoo.org/>`_ to produce the HTML and PDF output.
 Sphinx and reStructured Text are used throughout the official Sage and Python documentation, so it is useful for contribuotrs to either of these projects.

 There are  four parts to the tutorial: :ref:`about_tutorial` has basic instructions about using and amending the tutorial, and the others have mathematical content. :ref:`sage_as_a_calculator` is intended, as the title suggests, to cover straightforward computations, plotting graphs, and content that one might find in a high school algebra course, introductory statistics or calculus.
 We intend it to be  accessible to an entering college student, or to a bright high school student.